 NORTH and SOUTH

-"Two amazing rifles, that provide us with a rare chance to learn who used them, and where they fought."
+"Three amazing guns that provide us with a rare chance to learn who used them and where they fought."

 118th New York Vol. Infantry, Co.
 K